 Dive even deeper into the world of the play with the Lookingglass REFLECT Series!
 This specially-curated series of post-show conversations and panels offers audiences an opportunity to think, hear, and talk about the performance they just experienced.
 Come hear in-the-field experts offer their insights on the show’s themes and leading artists give a behind-the-scenes glimpse at the Lookingglass creative process.

 REFLECT post-show discussions are free and open to the public, and take place directly following the 2PM matinee on select Sundays at Lookingglass Theatre.

-SUNDAY, DECEMBER 23
+SUNDAY, JUNE 23

 The Creator and The Creature

 When most people hear the name Frankenstein, they think of the monster rather than the doctor who stitched together organs and flesh into an animate being.
 But which of the two is more monstrous?
 With whom, if either, do your sympathies lie?
 Is the creator responsible for the acts of their creation?

 SUNDAY, JUNE 30

 The Monstrous Feminine

 Mary Wollstonecraft was only 18 years old when she wrote the novel she later called her “hideous progeny.”
 Yet she’d already learned both the expectations of, and limitations on, the women of her era.
 How much of the novel reflects her relationship with her lover, the severe parameters for her gender, and the challenges to her own body?